The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard: The constraint gadgets

-\ipnc{0.05}{Figures/AdditionGadgetGE}{ The $x+y\ge z$ addition gadget.
-From left to right, the input segments represent the variables $x$, $z$, and $y$.}
+Each nook creates a constraint between the positions of only $2$ guards, but the addition gadgets should create a constraint involving $3$ variables.
+This can be accomplished by allowing both coordinates of one guard to vary, as illustrated in \Cref{fig:TripleConstraint}.

-\ipnc{0.05}{Figures/AdditionGadgetLE}{ The $x+y\le z$ addition gadget.
-From left to right, the input segments represent variables $z$, $x$, and $y$.}
+The addition gadgets are shown in \Cref{fig:AdditionGE,fig:AdditionLE}.
+Each gadget has $3$ input segments, an auxiliary guard region, and three constraint nooks.
+Each constraint nook creates a constraint between the auxiliary guard and one input segment.

-We can use Lemma \ref{CopyLemma} to control the relationship between the positions of the guards on the input segments and their ``shadows" on the nook segments, so we just need know how these nooks interact with the auxiliary guard.
-Lemma \ref{AdditionLemma} is used to appropriately determine the geometry of the nooks used.
+The gadget can be guarded when it is possible to place a guard in the auxiliary guard region so that it can see the parts of the nook segments that aren't visible to the input guards.
+We can use \Cref{lem:CopyLemma} to control the relationship between the positions of the guards on the input segments and their ``shadows'' on the nook segments. \Cref{lem:Addition} allows us to determine what parts of these nook segments can be seen by an auxiliary guard.